Understanding Restricted Building Work in Auckland

 Restricted Building Work (RBW) must be designed, carried out, or supervised by a Licensed Building Practitioner (LBP).

-Licensed Building Practitioners (LBP) are Qualified building professionals who have been assessed by the Ministry of Business, Innovation and Employment (MBIE) for their skills and knowledge in materials and building regulations.
-They must maintain their qualifications, upskill and keep up to date with materials and regulations, operate ethically, and are recorded on a public register for consumers to verify their credentials.
-See more about LBP’s
+Licensed Building Practitioners (LBP) are qualified building professionals.
+They have been assessed by the Ministry of Business, Innovation and Employment (MBIE) for their skills and knowledge in materials and building regulations.
+They must maintain their qualifications, upskill, and keep up to date with materials and regulations.
+They operate ethically and are recorded on a public register for consumers to verify their credentials.

 This licence system was introduced to improve building quality and accountability.
 It ensures that only those with the right skills, knowledge, and experience can legally perform the work that is critical to a home’s structure and weathertightness (RBW).

-Complete mandatory skills maintenance & Stay up to date with new materials, systems, and products
+Complete mandatory skills maintenance and stay up to date with new materials, systems, and products.

-Keep current with Building Code changes, regulations, and industry best practice
+Keep current with Building Code changes, regulations, and industry best practices.

-Follow the LBP Code of Ethics and the Licensed Building Practitioners Rules 2007 Code of Ethics and the Licensed Building Practitioners Rules 2007
+Follow the LBP Code of Ethics and the Licensed Building Practitioners Rules 2007.

 They are responsible for providing a Record of Work (RoW) to both the council and homeowner when RBW is completed — this is required for council sign-off.